a-inacio/edt-go/docs/a-golang-primer.md

 }
 ```

-Though still academic, this example should give a better understanding about the role of channel and a Wait Group.
+Though still academic, this example should give you a better understanding about the role of channel and of a Wait Group.

 ### Switch case statement on steroids